OGRECave/ogre/Docs/src/material-scripts.md

 Every material in the script must be given a name, which is the line ’material &lt;blah&gt;’ before the first opening ’{’.
 This name must be globally unique.
 It can include path characters (as in the example) to logically divide up your materials, and also to avoid duplicate names, but the engine does not treat the name as hierarchical, just as a string.
 If you include spaces in the name, it must be enclosed in double quotes.

-**NOTE: ’:’ is the delimiter for specifying material copy in the script so it can’t be used as part of the material name.**
+@note ’:’ is the delimiter for specifying material copy in the script so it can’t be used as part of the material name.

 A material can inherit from a previously defined material by using a *colon* **:** after the material name followed by the name of the reference material to inherit from.
 You can in fact even inherit just *parts* of a material from others; all this is covered in See [Script Inheritance](#Script-Inheritance)).
 You can also use variables in your script which can be replaced in inheriting versions, see See [Script Variables](#Script-Variables).